R4mn3t/meeting-bingo/README.md

 4. Laravel in production on server:

     - Upload project to server (Git, SFTP)
-    - Make sure your server has access to yor application:
+    - Make sure your server has access to your application:

     ```
     composer install --optimize-autoloader --no-dev